sf-wdi-24/angular_auth/readme.md

 3. Starting on line 35 of `app.js`, start following the instructions in comments to implement authentication with Satellizer.
 The current driver should implement `$scope.isAuthenticated` and `$scope.logout`.

 4. Refresh `localhost:3000` in the browser.
 At this point, you should see in the Chrome developer tools that your browser is making a request to `/api/me`.
 Click the "Log Out" link and make sure it redirects to `/login`.

+5. The current driver should add and commit their changes, and push their work up to GitHub.
+Switch drivers.

+6. The new driver should pick up where their partner left off by implementing the functionality outlined in the `AuthCtrl` and the `ProfileCtrl`.

+7. At this point, you should be able to sign up a user, log them in, and view their profile page from the client.